osbuild/osbuild.github.io/docs/user-guide/01-blueprint-reference.md

 An *optional* object containing the following attributes:
 - `enabled` an *optional* list of strings containing services to be enabled.
 - `disabled` an *optional* list of strings containing services to be disabled.
+- `masked` *optional* list of strings for services to mask.

 If a service enabled or disabled through the corresponding attributes does not exist in the image that is being built then this customization will fail and the build will fail as a result.
+However, the corresponding package is not required on the image when masking a service.

 <Tabs values={tabValues} >
 <TabItem value="on-premises" >